 Philippe Kotler, the author of the Marketing Bible, taught that the idea of needs and requirements is at the core of marketing.
-A need is a feeling of dissatisfaction, the lack of something.
-A requirement is a need that has taken a certain form depending on the characteristics of the individual, external circumstances and other factors.
+An obligation is a feeling of dissatisfaction, the lack of something.
+An obligation is a need that has taken a particular form depending on the characteristics of the individual, external circumstances and other factors.

 Do you think that in a conceptual restaurant guests satisfy the need for food consumption?
-In most cases, no. People satisfy their food needs by buying groceries or visiting a corporate canteen.
+In most cases, no. People fulfill their food needs by buying groceries or visiting a corporate canteen.

-In an expensive restaurant, the need to demonstrate status is often catered for.
+An expensive restaurant catered for the need to demonstrate status.
 In other words, guests “buy status.”
 And in the creative club guests buy the atmosphere of communication.
 In the music club, guests generally pay not for food either, but for something else.

-Therefore, it is important to accurately determine the specifics of your restaurant.
-Then you will be able to accurately formulate and focus the concept of your establishment in order to transform the need into a clear requirement.
+Therefore, it is vital to determine the specifics of your restaurant accurately.
+Then you will be able to correctly formulate and focus the concept of your establishment to transform the need into a specific requirement.
 So you will get a lively, independently developing Community of Loyal Guests.

 POWER OF THE “WORD OF MOUTH” EFFECT THROUGH MODERN LOYALTY SYSTEMS

-A modern person is a “connected person”.
+A modern person is a “connected person.”
 Facebook has over 900 million active users.
-A few years ago, word of mouth was implemented to a greater extent through personal contacts, meetings, and telephone conversations.
+A few years ago, word of mouth happened to a greater extent through personal contacts, meetings, and telephone conversations.

-Today, the speed and “viral ratio” of personal recommendations has increased significantly due to social networks and the ability to leave a recommendation or “like”, literally without departing from the cash register or sitting at a table in a restaurant.
+Today, the speed and “viral ratio” of personal recommendations have increased significantly due to social networks and the ability to leave a suggestion or “like,” literally without departing from the cash register or sitting at a table in a restaurant.

 FINALLY, ACCESS THOSE WHO HAVE NEVER BEEN IN YOUR RESTAURANT

 According to our calculations, restaurants, starting to use modern technologies of mobile social marketing, increase their revenues by about 8-10 percent, spending just up to $100 a month to do so.
-At the same time, information about the restaurant, its events and promotions is distributed in the widest circles and reaches the attention of those who had never suspected the existence of your restaurant.
+At the same time, information about the restaurant, its events and promotions are distributed in the widest circles and reach the attention of those who had never suspected the existence of your restaurant.

 COMMON MISTAKES & HOW TO FIX THEM